 - Defendants are individuals and business entities who reside in foreign jurisdictions.
-Defendants conduct business or assist in business activity conducted throughout the United States (including within the State of Illinois and this Judicial District) through the manufacturing, online advertising and offering for sale, and importation and distribution of the Infringing Products using counterfeit and infringing versions of Plaintiff's patented designs as claimed in the Asserted Patents.
+Defendants conduct business or assist in business activity conducted throughout the United States (including within the State of Illinois and this Judicial District) through the manufacturing, online advertising and offering for sale, and importation and distribution of the Infringing Products using counterfeit and infringing versions of Plaintiff's patented designs as claimed in the Asserted Patent.
 Each Defendant has targeted the United States, including Illinois specifically, by selling or offering for sale, or knowingly assisting in the selling or offering for sale, Infringing Products to U.S. consumers, including consumers located in Illinois, via various online stores. - 18.
 Defendants appear to be an interrelated group of counterfeiters and infringers, who create numerous Defendant Internet Stores and design these stores to appear to be selling genuine versions of the Patented Products, while they are actually selling inferior, unauthorized imitations of the Patented Products.
 The Defendant Internet Stores share unique identifiers, such as the following: common design elements, the same or similar counterfeit products that they offer for sale, similar counterfeit product descriptions, the same or substantially similar shopping cart platforms, the same accepted payment methods, the same check-out methods, the same dearth of contact information, and identically or similarly priced counterfeit products and volume sales discounts.
 The foregoing similarities establish a logical relationship between them and suggest that Defendants' illegal operations arise out of the same series of transactions or occurrences.
 Tactics used by Defendants to conceal their identities and the full scope of their counterfeiting operations make it virtually impossible for Plaintiff to learn the precise scope and the exact interworking of their counterfeit network.
-In the event that Defendants provide additional credible information regarding their identities, Plaintiff will take appropriate steps to amend the Complaint.
+In the event that Defendants provide additional credible information regarding their identities, Plaintiff will amend or seek leave to amend the Complaint.

 - 19. Defendants manufacture, advertise, offer for sale, sell, import, and distribute the Infringing Products. - 20.
-The Infringing Products incorporate unauthorized, infringing versions of Plaintiff's patented designs claimed in the Asserted Patents.
+The Infringing Products incorporate unauthorized, infringing versions of Plaintiff's patented design claimed in the Asserted Patent.

-THE ASSERTED PATENTS
+THE ASSERTED PATENT

-- 21. Each of the Asserted Patents was duly and legally issued by the United States Patent and Trademark Office.
-Plaintiff is the owner by assignment of each of the Asserted Patents, - 22.
-Each of the Asserted Patents is directed to an ornamental design for a product.
-Plaintiff licenses rights under the Asserted Patents to licensees who practice the inventions claimed in the Asserted Patents. - 23.
-The commercial products embodying the designs claimed in the Asserted Patents have been commercially successful.
+- 21. The Asserted Patent was duly issued by the United States Patent and Trademark Office.
+Plaintiff owns the Asserted Patent. - 22.
+The Asserted Patent is directed to an ornamental design for a product.

+Plaintiff licenses rights under the Asserted Patent to licensees who practice the inventions claimed in the Asserted Patent. - 23.
+The commercial products embodying the designs claimed in the Asserted Patent have been commercially successful.
 Sales of the Patented Products by Plaintiff's licensees collectively amount to over \$1,000,000 annually. - 24.
-Plaintiff's licensees market the Patented Products through on-line retain channels such as Amazon.
+Plaintiff's licensees market the Patented Products through such on-line retain channels as Amazon.

 - 25. The design of the Patented Products differentiates such products from those of competitors. - 26.
-Each of the Asserted Patents is currently unexpired, valid, and enforceable. - 27.
-Plaintiff is the lawful assignee of all right, title, and interest in each of the Asserted Patents. - 28.
-Plaintiff has not granted Defendants a license and has not otherwise granted Defendants permission to make, use, sell, offer to sell, or import the products or other items embodying the designs claimed in the Asserted Patents.
+The Asserted Patent is currently unexpired, valid, and enforceable. - 27.
+Plaintiff is the lawful owner of all right, title, and interest in each of the Asserted Patent. - 28.
+Plaintiff has not granted Defendants a license and has not otherwise granted Defendants permission to make, use, sell, offer to sell, or import the products or other items embodying the designs claimed in the Asserted Patent.

-DEFENDANTS' INFRINGEMENT OF THE ASSERTED PATENTS
+DEFENDANTS' INFRINGEMENT OF THE ASSERTED PATENT